ByAUJay

 1.6 Operational monitoring you should actually run

-• L2 sentinel: If sequencer feed flips from 1→0 (down→up), enforce grace period and log an incident. (docs.chain.link)
+- L2 sentinel: If your sequencer feed changes from 1 to 0 (going down to up), make sure to enforce a grace period and log the incident. (docs.chain.link)

 2) VRF: secure randomness end‑to‑end with v2.5